-Credits for college-level courses must be completed with a grade of "C-" (1.7) or higher.
+Credits for college-level courses must be completed with a grade of "C-" (1.7) or higher to be considered for transfer credit.
 The college will not award transfer credit for coursework that has not been completed (e.g., given a grade of "I" or "in progress"), nor for coursework from which the student has withdrawn (e.g. grades of "W", "WP", "WF").
 The college does not award transfer credit for courses that were audited or given pass/fail grades (e.g. grades of "P", "S", "U", or "CR").